shkilass/ezbotf/docs/source/index.rst

 #.
 Have powerful, easy in use **Argument Parser**.
 That have `subcommands`, `type-casting` (including ``list``, ``dict`` types) and more other features.
 #.
 Custom powerful, colored logging library **ezlog** (That uses **colorama**.
 It helps to enable the colors in Windows command line).
 #.
 Type-hinted as possible.
 If you use advanced IDE, programming process with this framework will be easy with type-hints!
+#.
+Uses **TOML** as configuration language

-.. note:: This project is using **Telethon**.
+.. note:: This project uses **Telethon**.
 There you can see it documentation: https://docs.telethon.dev/

+.. note:: This project uses **TOML**.
+You can see it syntax there: https://toml.io/en/v1.0.0

 How I can use it?
 -----------------